react-navigation/react-navigation.github.io/versioned_docs/version-7.x/nesting-navigators.md

 ### Each navigator keeps its own navigation history

-For example, lets say you have a stack navigator (lets call it `StackA`) nested within another navigator (lets call it `NavigatorB`).
-When you press the back button in a screen inside `StackA`, it will go to the previous screen of the closest ancestor navigator of the screen - i.e. `StackA`.

-If the current screen is the first screen in `StackA`, then pressing back will go to the previous screen in `NavigatorB`.
+For example, when you press the back button in a screen inside a stack navigator nested within another navigator, it will go to the previous screen of the closest ancestor navigator of the screen.
+If it's the first screen in the nested stack, pressing back goes to the previous screen in the parent navigator.

 ### Each navigator has its own options

 For example, specifying a `title` option in a screen nested in a child navigator won't affect the title shown in a parent navigator.

-If you want to achieve this behavior, see the guide for [screen options with nested navigators](screen-options-resolution.md#setting-parent-screen-options-based-on-child-navigators-state). this could be useful if you are rendering a tab navigator inside a stack navigator and want to show the title of the active screen inside the tab navigator in the header of the stack navigator.
+If you want to set parent navigator options based on the active screen in a child navigator, see [screen options with nested navigators](screen-options-resolution.md#setting-parent-screen-options-based-on-child-navigators-state).

 ### Each screen in a navigator has its own params

-For example, any `params` passed to a screen in a nested navigator are in the `route` object of that screen and aren't accessible from a screen in a parent or child navigator.
+Params passed to a screen in a nested navigator are in that screen's `route` object and aren't accessible from parent or child navigators.
+Use [React Context](https://react.dev/reference/react/useContext) to share data with child screens if needed.

-If you need to access params of the parent screen from a child screen, you can use [React Context](https://react.dev/reference/react/useContext) to expose params to children.

 ### Navigation actions are handled by current navigator and bubble up if couldn't be handled

-For example, if you're calling `navigation.goBack()` in a nested screen, it'll only go back in the parent navigator if you're already on the first screen of the navigator.
-Other actions such as `navigate` work similarly, i.e. navigation will happen in the nested navigator and if the nested navigator couldn't handle it, then the parent navigator will try to handle it.
-In the above example, when calling `navigate('Messages')`, inside `Feed` screen, the nested tab navigator will handle it, but if you call `navigate('Settings')`, the parent stack navigator will handle it.
+Navigation actions first go to the current navigator.
+If it can't handle them, they bubble up to the parent.
+For example, calling `goBack()` in a nested screen goes back in the nested navigator first, then the parent if already on the first screen.

 ### Navigator specific methods are available in the navigators nested inside

-For example, if you have a stack inside a drawer navigator, the drawer's `openDrawer`, `closeDrawer`, `toggleDrawer` methods etc. will also be available on the `navigation` object in the screens inside the stack navigator.
-But say you have a stack navigator as the parent of the drawer, then the screens inside the stack navigator won't have access to these methods, because they aren't nested inside the drawer.
+If you have a stack inside a drawer navigator, the drawer's `openDrawer`, `closeDrawer`, `toggleDrawer` methods etc. are available on the `navigation` object in the screens inside the stack navigator.
 Similarly, if you have a tab navigator inside stack navigator, the screens in the tab navigator will get the `push` and `replace` methods for stack in their `navigation` object.

 If you need to dispatch actions to the nested child navigators from a parent, you can use [`navigation.dispatch`](navigation-object.md#dispatch):